SUMMER ACADEMY ON THE CONTINENTAL SHELF

 METHODOLOGY AND TRAINING MATERIAL

-The training will be conducted in the form of interactive seminars and discussions to allow a maximum exchange of views.
+The training will be conducted in the form of interactive seminars, workshops and discussions to allow a maximum exchange of views.
 A comprehensive set of training materials will be provided for each participant at the beginning of the training course.
 Certificates will be awarded to those participants who will have completed the training seminar in its entirety.

 QUALIFICATIONS OF APPLICANTS